karakun/karakun.github.io/_posts/2018-06-25-java-releases.md

 XX in XXXX.
 - Stay on a Java version without provided updates and bugfixes from Oracle.
 Once the free support of a Java version ends nobody forbids you to use the unsupported version in future.
 By doing so you do not need to pay commercial support or get into a maybe stressfull migration every 6 months.
-With this approach you can freely decide when to migrate to a newer Java version you will miss security updates and bugfixes.
-While a bugfix is not really critical as long as the bug do not affect your software, open security issues can end in horrible problems.
+With this approach you can freely decide when to migrate to a newer Java version.
+On the downside you will miss out on newly released bugfixes and security updates.
+While a bugfix is not really critical as long as the bug does not affect your software, open security issues can end in horrible problems.
-While this option provides several strategies and mostly at least one of them can be adopted to the general workflow of a developer team you should have one important point in mind: One of the main reasons why Oracle has chosen this new release train is to offer new languages features faster.
-When generics, annotations or lambdas were introduced in Java the developer community had quite a lot of time to understand and adopt that new features.
-Next to this frameworks in general stayed updated on one of the 2 last Java versions.
-Today you are in a good position if your application depends on Java 8 for example.
-In this case you can use mostly all Java dependencies in your software and had a lot of time to maker yourself familiar with lambdas.
+The 3 options presented above outline different strategies.
+Which one to choose depends on many factors such as importance of project, impact of failure, budget, company policy and many more.
+This new release train brings a great change to the Java environment and while many companies, ops and devs will struggle at first there is a reason behind this change.
+One of Oracles designated goals with the new release trains is to deliver new language features faster.
+When new language features are introduced in Java they take a considerable amount of time until they are adopted and widely used in the daily work.
+As an example both the generic (introduced with Java 5) as well as lambdas (introduced with Java 8) have only slowly made their progress to the community.
+Part of this slow adoption speed is due to the countless open source frameworks and libraries which are a core part of the Java ecosystem.
+A new language feature will not get adopted until it can inter operate with the dependencies of an application.

 This points will change in near future.
 While today you often hear that Java 11 will be the next „big release“ were libraries and application will depend on you need to keep in mind that even this version will only have a 6 month lifetime if you do not buy commercial support.
 Today nobody knows what features will be introduced in the JDK after version 11.
 Maybe Java 13 will introduce something were framework developers will depend on.